authzforce/fiware/doc/UserAndProgrammersGuide.rst

        </dependency> ...
       </dependencies> ...

 #.
 Create a Java class implementing interface ``org.ow2.authzforce.core.pdp.api.RequestFilter.Factory``.
 This class must have a public no-argument constructor or no constructor.
 This factory class's main goal is to create instances of ``org.ow2.authzforce.core.pdp.api.RequestFilter``.
 As the latter is an interface, you need a concrete subclass for your implementation.
 Instead of implementing the interface ``RequestFilter`` directly to do so, you should extend class ``org.ow2.authzforce.core.pdp.api.BaseRequestFilter`` to facilitate the process whenever possible.
-You may use AuthZForce `DefaultRequestFilter.LaxFilterFactory (resp.
-DefaultRequestFilter.StrictFilterFactory) class <https://github.com/authzforce/core/blob/release-5.0.2/src/main/java/org/ow2/authzforce/core/pdp/impl/DefaultRequestFilter.java>`_ as an example for *-lax* (resp. *-strict*) request filter.
-This class implements the minimal XACML 3.0 Core-compliant request filter identified by ``urn:ow2:authzforce:feature:pdp:request-filter:default-lax`` (resp. ``urn:ow2:authzforce:feature:pdp:request-filter:default-strict``).
-For more information on this request filter and *-lax* versus *-strict*, please refer to section `Policy Decision (PDP) Properties`_.
+You may use AuthzForce `DefaultRequestFilter.LaxFilterFactory (resp.
+DefaultRequestFilter.StrictFilterFactory) class <https://github.com/authzforce/core/blob/release-5.0.2/src/main/java/org/ow2/authzforce/core/pdp/impl/DefaultRequestFilter.java>`_ as an example for *-lax* (resp. *-strict*) request preprocessor.
+This class implements the minimal XACML 3.0 Core-compliant request preprocessor identified by ``urn:ow2:authzforce:feature:pdp:request-preproc:default-lax`` (resp. ``urn:ow2:authzforce:feature:pdp:request-preproc:default-strict``).
+For more information on this request preprocessor and *-lax* versus *-strict*, please refer to section `Policy Decision (PDP) Properties`_.

 #.
 When your implementation class is ready, create a text file ``org.ow2.authzforce.core.pdp.api.PdpExtension`` in folder ``src/main/resources/META-INF/services`` (you have to create the folder first) and put the fully qualified name of your implementation class on the first line of this file, like in the `example from Authzforce source code <https://github.com/authzforce/core/blob/release-5.0.2/src/test/resources/META-INF/services/org.ow2.authzforce.core.pdp.api.PdpExtension>`_.

 #.
 Run Maven ``package`` to produce a JAR from the Maven project.

-Now you have a Request Filter extension ready for integration into AuthZForce Server, as explained in the next section.
+Now you have a Request Filter extension ready for integration into AuthzForce Server, as explained in the next section.

-Integrating a Request Filter extension into AuthZForce Server
+Integrating a Request Filter extension into AuthzForce Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section assumes you have a Request Filter extension in form of a JAR, typically produced by the process described in the previous section.
-The steps to integrate the extension into the AuthZForce Server go as follows:
+The steps to integrate the extension into the AuthzForce Server go as follows:

 #.
-Make the JAR - and any extra dependency - visible from the AuthZForce webapp in Tomcat.
+Make the JAR - and any extra dependency - visible from the AuthzForce webapp in Tomcat.
 One way to do it consists to copy the JAR (e.g. ``authzforce-ce-core-5.0.2-tests.jar`` in our example) into ``/opt/authzforce-ce-server/webapp/WEB-INF/lib``.
 For other ways, please refer to `Tomcat HowTo <http://wiki.apache.org/tomcat/HowTo#How_do_I_add_JARs_or_classes_to_the_common_classloader_without_adding_them_to_.24CATALINA_HOME.2Flib.3F>`_.

 #.
 Finally, restart Tomcat to apply changes.

 Enabling a Request Filter extension on a domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:request-filter`` and value equal to the ID returned by the method ``getId()`` of the extension's factory implementation class.
+Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:request-preproc`` and value equal to the ID returned by the method ``getId()`` of the extension's factory implementation class.
 Please refer to `Policy Decision (PDP) Properties`_ for examples.

 Result Filter Extensions
 ########################

-With AuthZForce *Result Filter* extensions, you can customize the way the PDP's decision ``<Result>`` elements are processed before making the final XACML ``<Response>`` returned to the client, e.g. PEPs.
+With AuthzForce *Result Filter* extensions, you can customize the way the PDP's decision ``<Result>`` elements are processed before making the final XACML ``<Response>`` returned to the client, e.g. PEPs.
 Before you can use such extensions in Authzforce API, you must implement one or get it from a third party as such; and then you deploy it on Authzforce server and enable it on a specific domain.
-The AuthZForce project also provides a separate Result Filter extension example for documentation and testing purposes.
+The AuthzForce project also provides a separate Result Filter extension example for documentation and testing purposes.
 If you wish to make your own Result Filter extension, read on the next section.
-If you wish to test the example provided by AuthZForce or if you have another one ready for use, you may jump to the section `Integrating a Result Filter extension into AuthZForce Server`_.
+If you wish to test the example provided by AuthzForce or if you have another one ready for use, you may jump to the section `Integrating a Result Filter extension into AuthzForce Server`_.

 Making a Result Filter extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^